 6. Listen to Family Needs

 A manager may not know how much a parent struggles with work-life balance until they quit.
 Be aware of team members’ childcare demands and try to be as flexible as possible about requests for time off.
 The same goes for those who are caring for parents or other relatives.

 Make sure that mothers and fathers receive equal parental leave and other benefits to support a better home life for all parents regardless of gender.

-7. Be a Balanced Role Model
+7. Balance Being a Role Model as a Manager

 Managers who work long hours and never take time set a poor example for their teams, which often imitate this behavior to try and fit in.
 Show you value work-life balance by leaving on time, taking breaks, and avoiding after-hours emails.

 Fun perks like free snacks and ping pong tables don’t promote balance as much as companies think.
 Plus, they’re not available for team members working remotely.
 If you want to supply perks, consider services that will improve team members’ lives, like hybrid work from home even though many employers are now returning to the office.